UK support to Ukraine: factsheet

 -

-we administer the International Fund for Ukraine to procure military equipment: over £1.5 billion has been pledged to the International Fund for Ukraine to date, including new contracts worth £30 million for Anduril UK to supply cutting-edge drones (6 March 2025)
+we administer the International Fund for Ukraine to procure military equipment: over £1.8 billion has been pledged to the International Fund for Ukraine to date, including new contracts worth £30 million for Anduril UK to supply cutting-edge drones (6 March 2025)

 Non-military

-- £4.1 billion in fiscal support through World Bank loan guarantees to bolster Ukraine바카라 사이트™s economic stability and support vital public services.
+- up to £4.1 billion in fiscal support through World Bank loan guarantees to bolster Ukraine바카라 사이트™s economic stability and support vital public services.
 This includes a multi-year commitment announced at the Ukraine Recovery Conference in 2023

 Humanitarian